-As your child learns, he adds new information to what he already knows.
-His brain is continually reorganizing, adapting, and restructuring.
+As children learn, they add new information to what they already know.
+Their brains are continually reorganizing, adapting, and restructuring.
 In this post, we look at several ways you can organize information so your child is more likely to remember it later.

 Let’s Start by Looking at Schemas

 Knowledge is organized into elaborate networks called schemas.
 A schema is a model of how knowledge is organized and how new information is added.
 For example, a child may have the following schema for the alphabet:

 Gradually this schema becomes much more complex as the child adds more information to his knowledge base: the sounds of the letters, how to print or write cursive, which letters are vowels, and how to blend letter sounds to read words.

 Each letter of the alphabet will have information attached to it.
 For example, a schema for the letter H might look like this:

 The letter H is fairly simple.
 The schema for vowels will be much more complex because of the wide range of sounds that a vowel can make alone and in conjunction with other letters.

 Every bit of information stored in your child’s brain is connected to something else.